 I have been lucky in the scale and number of high quality projects I’ve collaborated on over the last ten years, with frequent commissions from Dorset AONB and Stepping into Nature and long-standing partnerships with local museums, Dorset libraries, and Alzheimer’s memory cafes.
 The live events, exhibitions and resources encourage embodied engagement with nature outdoors, and have involved collaborations with musicians, visual artists and theatre-makers to work within and with communities to guide creative flow and nature connection within us all.
 The work is immersive and may include performative voice and sound games, prompts, walking meditations and play, to encourage creative expression and inspire liberation and freedom to speak and write without fear of the unknown within and without.
 Disrupting creative blockages, and building confidence in creative writing and poetry, together with time spent outside in nature, shifts energy, break the chains that bind potential, and can transform expectations, and hold confidence to grow.

-I’m a wanderer of many miles and years, my own poetry explores the journey of the heart in its quest between ports; always looking for the sundial shadow of belonging and love, venturing a course towards true north.
+A wanderer over many miles.
+My writing explores the journey of the heart in its quest to find a way home; always tracking the sundial shadow of belonging and love, venturing a course towards true north.
 Learning the ways of the seafarer.

-This is what I believe: I am for writing and activism that serves with humility and beauty, crafted for the purpose of sharing, healing, teaching and tendering kindness to the earth, community and ourselves.
-I am for creative process as an essential means of communication and expression in the deep “heart-work” (Rilke*) that connects us to what really matters in our lives now.
+This is what I believe: I am for writing and activism that serves with humility and beauty, crafted for the purpose of sharing, healing, teaching and tendering fierce boundless kindness and love to the earth, community and self.
+I am for creative process as an essential means of communication and expression in the deep “heart-work” (Rilke*) that connects us to what really matters, especially now.

 So somewhere there is always hope, somewhere there is a always kingdom to defend, a battled-sword with a big story to tell, and a star to navigate by.
 And love.
 And love.
 And love.